 where $o(1)$ denotes uniform convergence over all $P \in \cP$ as $m\to \infty$ and $\Omega_P^{\textup{RBPT}}=\Omega_{P,1}^{\textup{RBPT}}-\Omega_{P,2}^{\textup{RBPT}}$ with

 and

 \end{theorem}

-When $H_0:X\indep Y\mid Z$ holds and $\ell$ is a strictly convex loss function, we have that $\Omega_{P,2}^{\textup{RBPT}}> 0$, allowing\footnote{In practice, we do not need $\ell$ to be strictly convex for the Jensen's gap to be positive.
+When $H_0:X\indep Y\mid Z$ holds and $\ell$ is a strictly convex loss function (w.r.t. its first entry), we have that $\Omega_{P,2}^{\textup{RBPT}}> 0$, allowing\footnote{In practice, we do not need $\ell$ to be strictly convex for the Jensen's gap to be positive.
 Assuming that $g_P^*$ depends on $X$ under $H_0$ is necessary, though.
-That condition is usually true when $g_{P}^*$ is misspecified.} some room for $Q^*_{X|Z}$ misspecification.
-That is, from Theorem \ref{thm:thm1_rbpt}, as long as $\Omega_{P}^{\textup{RBPT}}\leq 0$, \ie, if $Q^*_{X|Z}$'s misspecification (measured by $\Omega_{P,1}^{\textup{RBPT}}$) is not as big as Jensen's gap $\Omega_{P,2}$, RBPT has asymptotic Type-I error control.
+That condition is usually true when $g_{P}^*$ is not the Bayes predictor.} some room for the "incorrectness" of $Q^*_{X|Z}$.
+That is, from Theorem \ref{thm:thm1_rbpt}, as long as $\Omega_{P}^{\textup{RBPT}}\leq 0$, \ie, if $Q^*_{X|Z}$'s incorrectness (measured by $\Omega_{P,1}^{\textup{RBPT}}$) is not as big as Jensen's gap $\Omega_{P,2}$, RBPT has asymptotic Type-I error control.
 Uniform asymptotic Type-I error control is possible if $\sup_{P\in\cP_0}\Omega_{P}^{\textup{RBPT}}\leq 0$.
-This is a great improvement of past work (\eg, STFR, GCM, RESIT, CRT, CPT) since there is no need for the correct specification of any model if $\Omega_{P,1}^{\textup{RBPT}}\leq\Omega_{P,2}^{\textup{RBPT}}$, which is a weaker condition.
-See however that a small $\Omega_{P,2}^{\textup{RBPT}}$ reduces the room for $Q^*_{X|Z}$ misspecification.
+This is a great improvement of previous work (\eg, STFR, GCM, RESIT, CRT, CPT) since there is no need for any model to converge to the ground truth if $\Omega_{P,1}^{\textup{RBPT}}\leq\Omega_{P,2}^{\textup{RBPT}}$, which is a weaker condition.
+See however that a small $\Omega_{P,2}^{\textup{RBPT}}$ reduces the room for $Q^*_{X|Z}$ incorrectness.
 In the extreme case, when $g_{P}^*$ is the Bayes predictor, and therefore does not depend on $X$ under $H_0$, we need\footnote{In this case, Assumption \ref{assump:assump3_stfr} is not true.
-We need to include artificial noises in the definition of $T_i$ as it was done in STFR by \citet{dai2022significance}.} the correct specification of $Q^*_{X|Z}$ as well.
+We need to include artificial noises in the definition of $T_i$ as it was done in STFR by \citet{dai2022significance} in case we have high confidence that models converge to the ground truth.} $Q^*_{X|Z}=P_{X|Z}$ almost surely.